trigger-corp/Forge-Documentation/source/modules/flurry.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Platforms: Mobile**

-Register a named and optionally parameterised event with Flurry.
+Send a named and optionally parameterised event to Flurry.
 You could use this to track a user's navigation through your app, for example.

 .. js:function:: flurry.customEvent(name, [parameters, ]success, error)